A Norwegian medical doctor didn't want to perform military service, so he

 Legislators in the state of Virginia have dropped their trousers bill in the wake of media attention.
 The proposed law would have attached a $50 fine to wearing trousers so low-cut that the underwear is visible in a 'lewd or indecent manner'.
 The bill passed one of the legislature's two chambers but was unanimously rejected in the other after being lambasted by the media as a distraction and a sign that legislators were preoccupied with droopy trousers.
 The bill's sponsor, Delegate Algie T. Howell, said in a statement that the bill 'was in direct response to a number of my constituents [including customers at his barber shop] who found this to be a very important issue'.

 Liz Hodges, owner of the Globe Hotel in Topsham, said she was left with a bill of around 300 pounds after a couple checked in, paid for their room in cash, and spent the night.
-The man, in his 50s, and the woman, in her 20s, turned off the water supply and disconnected their shower, removing the entire shower unit from the en-suite bathroom.
+The man, in his 50s, and the woman, in her 20s, turned off the water supply and disconnected their shower, removing the entire shower unit from the en suite bathroom.
 Devon and Cornwall Police Sergeant Alan Mobbs called the theft odd 'particularly when you consider the efforts needed to physically take a shower from the wall'.

 Chilean MP Ignacio Urruita is threatening to sue Talca Regional Hospital.
 He told Las Ultimas Noticias that he went to the hospital to visit a friend but was told that he would have to donate blood first.
 Urruita called the hospital's demand blackmail and 'totally illegal'.
 A spokesman for the hospital called it a widespread approach used 'because we don't have enough blood to satisfy the demand'.